JadeElise/datasciencecoursera/README.md

 # datasciencecoursera

-This is a test rpo for my Coursera course.
+This is a test repo for my Coursera course.